AriFordsham/GHCWiki/status/ghc-8.10.1.md

 # GHC plans for 8.10.1

-This page is our road-map for what will be in 8.10
+This page is our road-map for what will be in GHC %8.10.1.

 If you believe your favorite thing belongs in this list, but isn't there, please yell.
 If it's not in the road map, it probably won't get done.
 Without a lot of support, many things in the road map won't get done either, so we need your help!